Lingering Garden or Liu Yuan — Brilliant Qing Style Suzhou Garden

-Scene "Gumu Jiaoke" with Ancient Tablet, Symbolizing Happy Life of A Beloved Couple, Photo from Official Site of Lingering Garden.
+Scene "Gumu Jiaoke" with Ancient Tablet, Symbolizing Happy Life of A Beloved Couple, Photo from Official Site of Liu Yuan.

-During the embattled early-to-mid 20th century, the Lingering Garden became obsolete.
+During the embattled early-to-mid 20th century, the garden became obsolete.

-Until 1953, it was put under protection, when careful restorations were implemented gradually.
+Until 1953, it was under protection, when careful restorations were implemented gradually.

-Decades later in 1997, the Lingering Garden was listed in the UNESCO World Heritage Site, as an important Classical Gardens of Suzhou.
+Decades later, in 1997, the Lingering Garden was listed in the UNESCO World Heritage Site as an important Classical Garden of Suzhou.

-The Lingering Garden consists of four sections, east, west, north, and middle, which are connected by a long corridor.
+The Lingering Garden comprises four sections, east, west, north, and middle, connected by a long corridor.

-The east, west, and north parts were added by Sheng Kang in 1873, who built a long corridor that connects these four parts.
+Sheng Kang added the east, west, and north parts in 1873 and built a long corridor that connects these four parts.

 Hang on the walls of this long corridor are over 370 pieces of ancient tablet inscriptions.

-Calligraphy Inscriptions on the Long Corridor of Lingering Garden, Photo by Ying Zhigang.
+Calligraphy Inscriptions on the Long Corridor, Photo by Ying Zhigang.

-Among added sections by Sheng Kang, the western part is famous for its idyllic rockery views, the northern part today is mainly presenting potted landscapes (or Penjing), and the eastern section has the invaluable ancient building complex.
+Among added sections by Sheng Kang, the western part is famous for its idyllic rockery views, the northern part today mainly presents potted landscapes (or Penjing), and the eastern section has the invaluable ancient building complex.

-Luxurious Nanmu Hall or Wufeng Xianguan in East Part of Lingering Garden, Photo by 97Lang.
+Luxurious Nanmu Hall or Wufeng Xianguan in East Part, Photo by 97Lang.

-As an excellent representative of the aesthetic of intellectuals, every building in Lingering Garden has a beautiful, poetic name, most of which were from famous ancient poems or articles.
+As an excellent representative of the aesthetic of intellectuals, every building in the garden has a beautiful, poetic name, most of which were from famous ancient poems or articles.

 Important Data of Lingering Garden.

-There are over 670 meters long corridors in the garden, and about 370 pieces of ancient tablet inscriptions are displaying on their walls;
+There are over 670 meters long corridors in the garden, and about 370 pieces of ancient tablet inscriptions are displayed on their walls;

-There are over 500 potted landscapes (or Penjing) in Lingering Garden;
+There are over 500 potted landscapes (or Pen Jing);

-The tallest rockery Guanyun Feng is 6.5 meters high, which is also the tallest rockery of Suzhou Gardens.
+The tallest rockery Guanyun Feng is 6.5 meters high and is also the tallest in Suzhou Gardens.